dompiotr85/Lib.BasicClasses/README.md

 ## What's Lib.BasicClasses

-A collection of basic classes such as lists, enumerators, containers, etc. that help you in creating software in Delphi.
+A collection of basic classes such as lists, enumerators and containers that help you with your software development.

 ## Clone with GIT